joos-too/Pokemon-Soullink-Tracker/README.md

 The same `database.rules.json` file is loaded automatically when you run the local emulators via `npm run emulators`.

-## Autocomplete for German Pokémon names
+## Pokémon data cache (names + evolutions)

-- The app ships with a preloaded list file at `src/data/pokemon-de.ts` used for zero‑latency suggestions in search fields and suggestions for evolutions.
+- The app ships with generated datasets under `src/data/` (`pokemon-de.ts`, `pokemon-de-map.ts`, `pokemon-evolutions.ts`) that power German autocomplete and evolution filtering (generation + version-aware).
-- To (re)generate this list from PokeAPI, run:
+- To refresh these datasets from PokeAPI, run:

 ```
 npm run build:names
 ```

-This fetches all Pokémon species and evolutions (incl. evolution trigger), translates it to german and writes them back into `src/data/pokemon-de.ts`.
+The script fetches all supported Pokémon species and evolution chains (up to Gen 6), translates the names, stores IDs/generation metadata, and persists the evolutions so the app can apply generation/version filters offline.